flows-network/discord-flows/sdk/README.md

 ## Creating a Bot Account

-The following is excerpted from
+Some of the following are excerpts from
 [discord.py docs](https://discordpy.readthedocs.io/en/stable/discord.html)

 1. Make sure you’re logged on to the Discord [website](https://discord.com/).